-Originally from Norfolk, VA, Renée Calway’s journey as a conceptual thinker began in the artistic community of Northern California in 2010, where she graduated from Humboldt State University in 2015 and established her practice as an exhibiting artist, showing large scale multi-media sculptural and installation work across the region.
+Originally from Norfolk, VA, Renée Calway’s journey as a conceptual creative began in the artistic community of Northern California in 2010, where she graduated from Humboldt State University in 2015 and established her practice as an exhibiting artist, showing large scale multi-media sculptural and installation work across the region.

 Renée has received awards for her artwork, including the Arcata Scrap and Salvage Award in 2015.